Iron486/Clean_messy_room_classification/README.md

  'amsgrad': False}
 </p>

 Note that Adam optimer was used not only for this model, but for all the training models.
-Below, there is the formula of the Adam Optimer written in LaTeX:
+Below is the formula of the Adam Optimer written in LaTeX:

 &nbsp;